AdamCodd/emotion-dataset/README.md

 ## Overview
 This dataset is designed for training machine learning models to perform emotion analysis.
 It contains text samples from Twitter labeled with six different emotions: sadness, joy, love, anger, fear, and surprise.
 The dataset is balanced, meaning that it has an equal number of samples for each label.

-This dataset is originally sourced from [Hugging Face's Datasets Hub](https://huggingface.co/datasets/dair-ai/emotion), but the initial dataset was unbalanced and had some duplicates samples.
+This dataset is originally sourced from [Hugging Face's Datasets Hub](https://huggingface.co/datasets/dair-ai/emotion), but the initial dataset was unbalanced and had some duplicate samples.
 Thus, this dataset has been deduplicated and balanced to ensure an equal number of samples for each emotion label.

 ## Labels
 Label 0: Sadness